 Hyper-V Internal Network Configuration ⇒ Video

-You can watch the video below to perform the Internal network configuration steps using Hyper-V and also subscribe to our YouTube channel to support us!
+You can watch the video below to perform the Internal network configuration steps using Hyper-V and subscribe to our YouTube channel to support us!

 In this article, we have created an Internal Virtual Switch and examined how virtual machines communicate in this network structure.
 In short, with this type of network, virtual machines operate independently of the physical network.
-And also, virtual machines can only access the physical machine.
+And also, virtual machines can only access the physical device.
 Thanks for following us!